 Victorian era nannies oversaw the nursery in large homes and were viewed as senior domestic staff.
 The ‘Nursery maids’ reported to the nannies and weren’t as hands-on with the children.
 Similar to nanny agencies today, domestic service agencies started to become established and these provided nannies and training manuals to affluent homes.

 Massey’s agency – one of our agency partners and the world’s oldest private domestic staff agency in the UK.

 Edwardian Nannies and the First World War

-Edwardian Nannies were similar to Victorian era nannies in that they were heavily involved in raising the children - meaning they were often remembered with great affection.
+Edwardian Nannies were similar to Victorian era nannies, heavily involved in raising the children and often remembered with great affection.
 Nanny training continued to become established and The Norland Institute nanny training college opened its doors in 1892.
 During the First World War imperial territories employed British nannies in colonial officers’ homes and the English nanny was considered the height of childcare practice across Europe.

 In the twenty-first century, nannies continue to offer dedicated support, assistance and flexible care for children in the family home setting.
 Nannying has evolved into a well-respected career largely due to greater recognition of the importance of childcare as well as an awareness of domestic workers’ rights, increasing numbers of nanny agencies and payroll companies (like Nannytax!) who can support nannies with fair salary calculation and provision of payroll.